orterforth/orterforth/README.txt

 orterforth provides an emulated version of this.
-It partly implements the protocol at the controller end, uses files as disc images and reads or writes to to them as necessary.
+It partly implements the protocol at the controller end, uses files as disc images and reads or writes to them as necessary.

 Unlike in the Installation Manual, though, orterforth uses a serial interface to communicate with the disc drive.
 Because